sqlfluff/sqlfluff/README.md

 > over the coming months, and expect potentially non-backward compatable api changes
 > to happen at any point.

+> **Sqlfluff** has had a big rearchitecture to it's parsing engine.
+To read more about
+> that then you can find details [here](https://github.com/alanmcruickshank/sqlfluff/blob/master/ARCHITECTURE.md).

 # Getting Started

 To get started just install the package, make a sql file and then run sqlfluff and point it at the file.